Frequently Asked Questions

 6. Can Professional Services staff involved in teaching and supporting leaning gain HEA fellowships?

-Absolutely - a number of Professional Services staff already hold fellowships.
-All staff interested in gaining fellowships will be supported through the process.
+Absolutely - a number of Professional Services staff already hold Fellowship.
+All staff interested in gaining Fellowship will be supported through the process.

 Please complete the Expression of Interest Form.
-If you have any initial enquiries, please contact Louise McCarte via email@example.com or on x5018.
+If you have any initial enquiries, please email email@example.com

 8. Where can I find out more?

 The ENroute Handbook: A Guide to Gaining Advance HE Fellowship aims to explain the choices available through ENroute and to guide you through the process.
-There is further support in place, including the ENroute Information and Guidance for Participants Moodle Site (registration required) and, most importantly, a University-wide community of experienced and enthusiastic colleagues to help you along the way.
+There is further support in place, including the ENroute Information and Guidance for Participants Moodle Site and, most importantly, a University-wide community of experienced and enthusiastic colleagues to help you along the way.

 9. How will my personal data be used?